 Adults blow the bubbles and kids pop them between both hands.
 With a group of children, they could take turns blowing the bubbles.

 Rolling with a Rolling Pin

-Your child first squeezes the playdough with both hands, which is a symmetrical activity.
-Then holding the handles on both ends of the rolling pin, he presses down and rolls the pin to flatten the dough.
+children first squeeze the playdough with both hands, which is a symmetrical activity.
+Then holding the handles on both ends of the rolling pin, they press down and roll the pin to flatten the dough.